helloflask/bootstrap-flask/docs/macros.rst

     :param dismissible: If true, will output a button to close an alert.
 For fully functioning dismissible alerts, you must use the alerts JavaScript plugin.
     :param dismiss_animate: If true, will enable dismiss animate when click the dismiss button.

-When you call ``flash('message', 'category')``, there are 8 category options available, mapping to Bootstrap 4's alerts type:
+When you call ``flash('message', 'category')``, there are 8 category options available, mapping to Bootstrap's alerts type:

 primary, secondary, success, danger, warning, info, light, dark.